 - Removes only about a third of the fluid

 - Can be a pain on some vehicles

 - Have a large catch pan handy.
-Otherwise, once you loosen the pan bolts, fluid is going to ooze from the pan/transmission interface and end up all over the floor.
+Otherwise, once you loosen the pan bolts, fluid will ooze from the pan/transmission interface and mess up the floor.